 Northern Ontario is full of flavour.
 Our vast region is packed full of incredible culinary experiences—from fresh walleye seared to perfection over an evening campfire to diverse dining in our vibrant cities to the best chip stands in the country.

 what kind of cuisine does northern Ontario do best?
 The answer may surprise you.

 But we also have dozens of farmers' markets, bakeries serving butter tarts, grass-fed cheese, foraging opportunities, and a burgeoning natural food circuit with vegetarian, vegan, organic, and gluten-free options.

-Even if you're coming up North not so much to dine as to rough it in the deep woods, you've still gotta eat—and we've got some great tips for camping food, local ingredients and products, and the classic Northern Ontario meal that's on everyone's bucket list: a shore lunch, freshly caught fish fried up right on a campfire.
+Even if you're coming up North not so much to dine as to rough it in the deep woods, you've still gotta eat—and we've got some great tips for camping meal planning, local ingredients and products to try, and of course, the classic Northern Ontario meal that's on everyone's bucket list: a shore lunch, freshly caught fish fried up right on a campfire.

 Whatever your tastes, if you're looking for character, terroir, or local eats, you've come to the right place.